lunarmodules/Penlight/docs_topics/03-strings.md

 which is more general and powerful.
 But they are convenient operations to have easily at hand.
-Note that can be injected into the `string` table if you use `stringx.import`, but a simple alias like `local stringx = require 'pl.stringx'` is preferrable.
+Note that can be injected into the `string` table if you use `stringx.import`, but a simple alias like `local stringx = require 'pl.stringx'` is preferable.
 This is the recommended practice when writing modules for consumption by other people, since it is bad manners to change the global state of the rest of the system.
 Magic may be used for convenience, but there is always a price.